dscho15/PoseEstimation/README.md

 Implementing a probabilistic approach for the 6D pose estimation of rigid objects using an RGB camera with access to the CAD files of the object.

-It follows the following appoach:
+The paper adheres to the following pipeline:

 1. Detect the object in the image using a CNN
 2. Estimate n-keypoints of the object